-This is a set of alphabet activities for teaching letter recognition/identification, letter formation, and letter sounds for the the Letter C. It is also included in this money-saving BUNDLE.
+This is a BUNDLE of activities for teaching letter recognition/identification, letter formation, and letter sounds.
+This bundle is complete and now includes sets for A-Z.

 What is included?

 This resource includes a combination of activities and worksheets to support alphabet instruction.
-Here’s what’s included:
+Here’s what’s included for each letter:

 Letter Recognition & Identification Resources